 Heat intolerance has a variety of potential causes.

 One of the most common causes of heat intolerance is medication.
 Allergy, blood pressure, and decongestant medications are among the most common.

 Allergy medications can inhibit your body’s ability to cool itself by preventing sweating.
-Blood pressure medicines and decongestants may cause a decrease in the blood flow to your skin, also inhibiting sweat production.
-Decongestants can also cause increased muscle activity, which can raise your body’s temperature.
+Blood pressure medications and decongestants may decrease the blood flow to your skin.
+This also inhibits sweat production.
+Decongestants can cause increased muscle activity, which can raise your body’s temperature.